Consensys/web3-fullstack-starter/README.md

 };
 ```

+Let's create a new folder in the `packages/site/` directory named `utils`.

-We will need to copy in the abi for the contracts into the `utility` directory, so let's create that directory and a file named `abis.ts` and add the following abi code:
+We will need to copy in the abi for the contracts into the `utility` directory into a file named `abis.ts` and add the following abi code:

+ > you could also copy the abi from the blockchain directory but this is formatted better:

 ```ts
 export const nftAbi = [